Before Building Laboratory

 SYMPOSIUM

-The Rotunda and Campbell Hall,
+The Rotunda & Campbell Hall

 March 14, 2022